sweet potato-cauliflower gratin with crispy fried sage leaves

 2 tablespoons extra-virgin olive oil

-1 tablespoon chopped fresh sage
+20 fresh sage leaves, plus 1 tablespoon chopped fresh sage

 2 pounds sweet potatoes, peeled and sliced 1/4 inch thick